Want to skip the waitlist? 🤫

 Yeah, I believe all press is good press.
 When talking to an early-stage founder who doesn't know what to talk about, I ask them to pull up their calendar.
 We walk through their meetings, events, or tasks.
 Often, there are stories people don't remember because they're doing so much.
 Once you start talking about it and asking probing questions, you start to uncover stories.
 People don't realize this because they think they need something grandiose or they just forget.

-Yeah, you hit the nail on the head.
 We think about it as different stages, different approaches.
 Founder-led always works.
 Don't get me wrong.
 It always works.
 But there is something to be said of building a brand that people want to be part of, that people want to be associated with.

 At a certain stage, your company needs to have a distinct identity outside of you.